Accidents and Injury Claim Settlements: FAQ

 Updated by , Attorney · UC Law San Francisco

-This page is a starting point for anyone who's been injured in a car accident.
-You'll find answers to common questions about how to get compensation for your losses and links to more in-depth articles on topics like damages, settlements, and how car accident lawyers get paid.
+This page is a starting point for anyone who's been injured in an accident.
+You'll find answers to common questions about how to get compensation for your losses and links to more in-depth articles on topics like damages, settlements, and how personal injury lawyers get paid.

 Why should I settle my claim?
 Shouldn't I file a personal injury lawsuit?